[Note: There's a follow-up post, written a few days after this one, here.]

 I believe that the anti-infrastructure policies that Franklin promotes are responsible for the high cycling death toll on Britain’s roads.

-I think only the insane would prefer using a bike as transport in the UK over Holland.
+I think only the insane would prefer using a bike as transport in the UK over the Netherlands.

 I have to assume that John Franklin is a selfish idiot.
 He doesn’t seem to care whether people ride a bike or not, just so he can keep selling his stupid book and telling councils that people on bikes should mix with motor traffic.